Keep Your Family Safe and Comfortable with Routine Cleaning & Safety Inspections.

 - Inspect and Clean Condensate Drain System

 - Inspect Mechanical Area for Adequate Combustion Air

 Carbon monoxide is an “odorless, colorless gas that can kill you” (Center for Disease Control).
 According to the Center for Disease Control, carbon monoxide poisoning can happen to anyone.
 Their records show that “each year, more than 400 Americans die from unintentional CO poisoning not linked to fires, more than 20,000 visit the emergency room, and more than 4,000 are hospitalized.”
 The Center for Disease Control recommends homeowners have a trained professional inspect their “heating system, water heater, and any other gas, oil, or coal burning appliances” every year.
 For a full list of ways to prevent carbon monoxide poisoning, visit the Center for Disease Control

 Our technicians have CO detectors available for purchase.

 Water Heater Cleaning & Safety Inspection

-We are only licensed to replace water heaters in Saint Charles County; however, our technicians can service and repair water heaters throughout our entire heating and cooling service area.
+We are licensed to replace water heaters and our technicians can service and repair water heaters throughout our entire heating and cooling service area.
 Our technicians are full trained on both gas and electric water heaters.
 We do not service or repair tankless water heaters.
 When conducting a cleaning and safety inspection of your water heater, our technicians touch on eleven key points.

 1.Test Flue Draft